AuricFox/Flask_template_login/README.md

 # Flask Template

-This is a template for starting web projects powered by flask.
+This is a Flask template used for starting web projects and supports user registration and login.
 It provides basic navigation for the main pages, sub pages, and a side bar for related topics.
+The database is maintained using SQLAlchemy which currently supports a default table called Models and a User table.

 ## Getting Started